vmisson/cloud-stack-terraform/README.md

 # Cloud Stack Terraform

 This is the Terraform code of my own application stack based on Azure Cloud.
+The application deployed by Terraform are managed in this github repo : https://github.com/vmisson/cloud-stack-docker

+This infrastructure cost arround 1,37€ per day (North Europe).
+For this price you will have :
+- Cloud Drive
+- Password Manager
+- Mail Server
+- RSS aggregator

+Auto-update, management, HTTPS and moniroting are included for all those services.

 ## Getting Started